-Selling a house to downsize can be a very practical solution to retirement living.
-Having less rooms/space to maintain, will not only help you out physically, but a smaller house will also amount to smaller annual household bills.
+Selling a house and downsizing can be a very practical solution to retirement living.
+Having a smaller property to maintain will not only make things easier physically, it will also amount to smaller annual household bills.

 Pros of downsizing upon retirement: